Introduction to THE HOLY GHOST STORY

 It’s impossible to listen to Shel’s songs, the ones he wrote about Bob, or to hear the songs they wrote together without being blown away by the warmth and depth of their friendship.

-When Bob was no longer unable to work his friends came to his aid.
+When Bob was no longer able to work his friends came to his aid.
 Peter Yarrow, of Peter, Paul & Mary, along with Jom Hirsch of Old Town School of Folk Music and WFMT radio (Midnight Special) organized a sold out benefit concert.
 A standing room only crowd paid $25 to $125 a ticket to hear such luminaries as Peter, Paul and Mary, Roger McGuinn, Hamilton Camp, Josh White Jr., and Spanky McFarlane pay tribute.

 McGuinn reminisced about when he first heard Gibson play.
 “When I saw Bob that day, it changed my life,” he said.
 And that is reminiscent of what Bob said about meeting Pete Seeger…